katlyn75/JavaScript-IoT/0-introduction-tools.md

 ## Electronics

-We'll be using LEDs and resistors, as well as some buttons and jump wires on a solderless breadboard.
+We'll be using LEDs and resistors, as well as some buttons and jump wires on a solder-less breadboard.

 ## ThingsSDK-cli